 Grab your bike, load up with plenty of water, hit the trails in the Ganaraska Forest and be prepared for a few challenges.
 We offer hundreds of kilometres of twisting, turning, hill-climbing single track trails and logging roads.
 You will need a whole summer to explore the forest.

-The Paul's Dirty Enduro EPIC Tail is a 60 km mountain bike trail that winds its way through some of the most beautiful woodlands of the majestic Ganaraska Forest.
+The EPIC Trail is a 60 km mountain bike trail that winds its way through some of the most beautiful woodlands of the majestic Ganaraska Forest.
 The route retains its prestigious EPIC Trail designation from the International Mountain Bike Association by meeting or exceeding all minimum standards, including being a demanding, mostly single track adventure through a natural setting.
-Paul’s Dirty Enduro EPIC Trail is one of only three of its kinds in Canada and celebrates a true backcountry riding experience that is technically and physically challenging; often defined as the best of the best mountain bike trails.
+EPIC Trail is one of only three of its kinds in Canada and celebrates a true backcountry riding experience that is technically and physically challenging; often defined as the best of the best mountain bike trails.

 Hunters from across Ontario venture into the Ganaraska Forest throughout the year.
 Ganaraska Forest users should be aware that hunting is permitted in the West and East Forest areas as well as part of the Central Forest area.
 Forest maps indicate the no hunting zone within the Central Forest.